Product safety checklist for importers

 4. Put your contact details on the product

 Put your contact details on the packaging or in a document accompanying the product.
-Because you are importing products from outside the EU, you are the contact person for both the consumers and the supervising authorities.
+Because you are importing products from outside the EU, you or the authorised representative, are the contact person for both the consumers and the supervising authorities.

 You must ensure that you transport and store the imported products safely.
 For example, you must ensure that the products do not get too wet, dry, cold, or hot during storage or transport.
 This can make a safe product unsafe.